 The preparation of Technical Paper 3 identified that a listed heritage item is partially located within the Sydney Olympic Park Metro Station construction site.
-Table 10 provides the details of the listed item and Figure 7 shows the location.
+Table 10 provides the details of the listed item and Figure 7 shows the location of listed heritage items relative to the GLC work area.